Jay-Sparks/Jay-Sparks/README.md

 - 👋 Hi,

-- 👀 I’m a digital collaborator with experience as both a scrum master & product manager
+- 👀 I’m an experienced digital collaborator with professional expertise in scrum mastery & product management.

-- 🧠 I’m currently working on improving my React.js knowledge
+- 🧠 I’m have studied Javascript & React.js for c.
+4yrs and am now working on improving my webGL knowledge